mouahrara/BuildableGingerIslandFarm/README.md

 - **Can I use this mod on an existing save?**\
 Yes, no problem at all.
 - **Can I uninstall this mod without any issues?**\
-Yes, but it is **strongly recommended** to demolish all buildings on the Ginger Island farm (including the island farmhouse, mailbox, and shipping bin) before uninstalling the mod.
-Without the mod, the Ginger Island farm will no longer be active when you are not there, which may cause unexpected behavior.
+Yes, as long as you follow these steps: just before saving your game (by going to sleep), open the SMAPI console and enter the command `bgif_removebuildings` to remove all buildings on the Ginger Island farm.
+After sleeping, exit the game and remove the mod from the `Stardew Valley/Mods` folder.

 ## See also
 - [Release notes](https://github.com/mouahrara/BuildableGingerIslandFarm/releases)